ElectronicCats/CatSniffer/references.md

-# Documentos o links de referencia
+# Reference documents or links

+We appreciate the work of those who make chat sniffer possible

 ## Sniffers